-As part of a coalition of organizations, the Lake George Association is working to remove milfoil from Lake George, investing tens of thousands of dollars each year to hand-harvest the plants and cut back in the invasive species’ footprint.
+As part of a coalition of organizations, the Lake George Association is working to remove milfoil from Lake George, investing tens of thousands of dollars each year to hand-harvest the plants or use diver assisted suction harvesting and reduce in the invasive species’ footprint.
 Additionally, we swim through and survey milfoil sites in Lake George multiple times each summer to ensure the removal process is effective after our contractor has stopped working in an area.

 But it is not an easy job.
 Because the plant self-fragments, pieces of milfoil from patches break off and re-root nearby, confounding efforts to completely eradicate it.
-By 2016, the aquatic plant had spread to 216 known sites, though at least 30 of those sites were removed from active “inventory” because hand-harvesting or other treatment had left the site with no active growth of the invasive species.
+The invasive aquatic plant is in more than 200 locations in Lake George’s 32 mile length.
 Several methods to control milfoil in Lake George have been used, including hand harvesting and matting.

 What is Eurasian watermilfoil?